LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-04-MCMC-diagnostics.md

     - This basically refers to how long/how many iterations it takes for the sampler to start properly sampling from the target distribution
         - Or in a more fancy way how long it takes for a chain to forget where it came from/become independent of it's initialization
 3. Sample Independence
-    - As discussed in [another post](/_posts/2025-01-29-practical-MCMC-intro.md) by its very nature MCMC produces correlated samples as each one is dependent on the last
+    - As discussed in [another post](/_posts/2025-01-29-practical-MCMC-intro.md) by its very nature MCMC produces autocorrelated samples as each one is dependent on the last
     - When we extract samples from the eventual result we want to know that the sample we take out are approximately independent or independent enough as this is required for if we were to sample the distribution correctly
 4. Stability of estimates
     - If I run the sampler with a different starting position, slightly different number of samples, etc, do I get similar results?
 Or do they fly out the window?